nicholas-tangerine/WindowWise/README.md

 ## Prerequisites

--    Python 3.10 or later
+-    Python 3.10 or later (3.13 not supported yet)

 ## Installation